 Growing asparagus is a unique process that requires a lot of patience.
 However, if you like to eat asparagus, the rewards are definitely worth the wait.
+And over the long run, asparagus is much less expensive to grow yourself, compared to purchasing it in the grocery story, especially with current food prices, and that goes double if you want organic asparagus.
 Asparagus is unique because it takes at least a year from the time you plant until you can harvest.
 As the plant gets older, more and more shoots are available for harvest over a longer period of time.

 Asparagus is a very healthy vegetable that has several good properties.
 It has a high folic acid content, which has been shown to prevent birth defects.
 Some studies suggest that adding asparagus to your diet may lower cholesterol levels.
 Asparagus also contains antioxidants that are known to help prevent cancer.
 Additionally, some studies suggest that eating asparagus increases the success rate of chemotherapy.

 Asparagus plants are usually grown in a traditional garden.
-They are generally not grown in containers.
+Because they get large after a couple of years, they are generally not grown in containers, although it's not unheard of if you have a large enough container.

 Asparagus plants require a loose and airy soil to be grown successfully.
 They need to be planted relatively deep to establish a successful and expansive root system.
 Asparagus will tolerate partial shade, however the more sun the plants get, the higher the yields will be.